 The design requirements for calculating the beam-to-column moment connection can be found in ICC-ES ESR-2802 or in AISC 358-16, Chapter 12.

 When providing the loading sheets or the input form within the Strong Frame moment frame selector software, the user needs to provide the necessary lateral load and gravity load as well as the frame height and width.
+For Designers currently not using SAP2000 or ETABS, we have developed our Strong Frame Yield-Link Connection Modeling Guide (F-L-SMFYLCMG18) and Excel Connection Design spreadsheet.

 Whichever method you use for specifying a Strong Frame moment frame, it is important to provide a complete model number and/or frame elevation drawing in the design construction documents.
 Model numbers are typically listed for one-story, two-story or two-bay frames.
 For other configurations, an elevation drawing will be necessary.
 It is also important to provide a model for the anchorage required at each individual column base.
 Anchorage models are not tied to a frame model and shall be specified by the Designer.
 Strong Frame moment frame selector software or Simpson Strong-Tie design services will help provide an anchorage solution based on the frame base reactions, supplied foundation design criteria and ACI 318 anchorage calculations.